Our Team

 Brenda Lenahan - Executive Director

-Brenda Lenahan is a solo mom to her medically complex son, who has inspired her involvement in childhood disability advocacy and research.
+Brenda Lenahan is mom to her medically complex son, who has inspired her involvement in childhood disability advocacy and research.
 Since 2017, she has been advocating for equitable access to financial, health & social support for families raising medically complex kids in BC and across Canada.
-This grassroots work led to her co-founding BC Complex Kids Society, which is the main focus of her energy.
-Her passion for an equitable future for families and their kids has led her to membership in the Minister's Advisory Council on Children & Youth with Support Needs in BC and the National Advisory Council on Early Learning and Child Care.
-There is never a dull moment as she also runs a mobile business selling adaptive recreation equipment.
+This grassroots work led to her co-found BC Complex Kids Society, which is the main focus of her energy.
+Her passion for social equity has led to her membership on the National Advisory Council on Early Learning and Child Care and participation in United Nations human rights review processes.
+In November 2025, she was deeply honoured to be awarded the Caregiver Advocacy Award from the Canadian Centre for Caregiving Excellence.
+There is never a dull moment as she also runs a mobile business selling adaptive recreation equipment and is a municipal councillor in Tahsis, the west coast village that she calls home.
 She is ever so grateful for the beautiful connections with other families and the meaningful work that her son has brought into her life.

 Laesa is a writer and author of the memoir Can’t Breathe, which unfolds the emotional journey of living and accepting this complex life.
 Laesa believes in the power of each individual’s story, to learn from the nuances of each person’s experience and as a means of bridging our experiences together.
 She is a vocal advocate for the medically complex community in online spaces and various committees she has sat on at BC Women’s Hospital, and since 2020, she has been engaged as a parent partner on research projects across Canada.
 Laesa’s oldest sister lives with medical complexity and has moved through these same systems she now advocates within for her own child.
 Her lived experience has shaped her urgency, understanding and dedication to this community.
 Laesa lives in Surrey with her husband, son, daughter and dog - where they enjoy trail walks, basketball in the driveway and family game nights together.